Gandikota

 Gandikota is a village and historical fort on the right bank of the Penna river, 15 km from Jammalamadugu in Kadapa district, Andhra Pradesh, India.
 The fort was the centre of power for various dynasties, such as the Kalyani Chalukyas, Pemmasani Nayakas, and the Golconda Sultanate.
-Gandikota was the capital of Pemmasani Nayakas for more than 300 years.
-Pemmasani Ramalinga Nayudu constructed the huge fort at Gandikota with 101 towers replacing the previous sand fort constructed by Kaka Raja, Vassals of Kalyani Chalukya rulers.
-Various additions of Islamic architecture were made during subsequent Muslim rule.
+Initially, a sand fort was constructed by Kaka Raja, a vassal of the Kalyani Chalukya rulers.
+The village transformed into a major fortified settlement with the rise of the Pemmasani Nayakas.
+Later, various additions reflecting Islamic architectural styles were made during the period of Muslim rule.
+The fort is a centrally protected monument of Archaeological Survey of India (ASI).

 Etymology

 The fort of Gandikota acquired its name due to the 'gorge', formed between the Erramala range of hills, also known as Gandikota hills and the river Penna (Pennar) that flows at its foot, reducing its width to a mere 100 m (look for the river image in the montage/main image).

 Geology

 Gandikota canyon consists of sedimentary rocks, namely 'Gandikota Quartzite' in the Chitravati Group part of Cuddapah Supergroup.